How to Buy Rigid Foam Insulation (With R-Value Chart)

-If you’re insulating your garage or basement, you may have settled on using rigid foam insulation.
-But even if you’ve already narrowed it down, choosing which one to buy can be overwhelming.
+You may have used rigid foam insulation if you’re insulating your garage or basement.
+But even if you’ve decided on foam insulation, choosing which one to buy can be overwhelming.

 Especially if you don’t know what to look for.